oceanmodeling/fabm-oxypom/testcases/estuary/README.md

 * configuration files
 * external data acquisition and management

+If successful, the figure `estuary_validation.png` should be produced.

 Typically, no editing is needed to any file.
 The model to test can be changed by modifying the `use:` variable to each model instance in `fabm.yaml`.